Hosting and bandwidth provided by MacAce.net.

 Finally, in the most comprehensive testing of all -- covering web use, video playback, video recording, and gaming -- iLounge discovered that the iPad 2 battery life differed depending on the tasks performed.
 For web use, specifically, the publication noted:

-This year, we ran almost exactly the same test on all three iPad 2s, each set to 50% screen brightness, making one modification -- switching between two demanding pages -- solely because an initial test suggested that the latest iOS software mightn't have been fully reloading the pages.
-Once again, the iPad 2 with Wi-Fi had the longest running time at 11 hours and 33 minutes, followed by the iPad 2 over 3G GSM at 9 hours and 3 minutes, and the Verizon iPad 2 using 3G CDMA at 8 hours and 41 minutes.
+The iPad 2 with Wi-Fi had the longest running time at 11 hours and 33 minutes, followed by the iPad 2 over 3G GSM at 9 hours and 3 minutes, and the Verizon iPad 2 using 3G CDMA at 8 hours and 41 minutes.
 The iPad 2's Wi-Fi time beat the original iPad's run time by over 1 hour, with the GSM version improving on last year's time by nearly half an hour, and the CDMA version coming ahead by 3 minutes.
 Only Verizon's iPad 2 falls a little short of Apple's estimates, and then only by a little, solely when it's using cellular service.

-Interestingly, in addition to providing pricing information, Apple officially states that the company "will replace your iPad for a service fee" and "you will receive a replacement iPad that will not contain any of your personal data."
-This indicates that Apple reserves the right to send a different iPad rather than actually replacing the battery in the one sent in.
+Interestingly, in addition to providing pricing information, Apple formally states that the company "will replace your iPad for a service fee" and "you will receive a replacement iPad that will not contain any of your personal data."
+This indicates that Apple reserves the right to send you a different iPad rather than actually replacing the battery in the one sent in.

-<< iPad Q&A (Main)
+<< iPad Q&A (Main) | All Apple Q&As

-EveryMac.com and EveryiPad.com are provided "as is" without warranty of any kind whatsoever.
-EveryMac.com, EveryiPad.com, and the author thereof, shall not be held responsible or liable, under any circumstances, for any damages resulting from the use or inability to use the information within.
-For complete disclaimer and copyright information please read and understand the Terms of Use and the Privacy Policy before using either website.
-Use of any content or images without expressed permission is not allowed, although links to any page are welcomed and appreciated.
+Established in 1996, EveryMac.com has been created by experts with decades of experience with Apple hardware.
+EveryMac.com includes, and always has included, original research incorporating detailed, hands-on inspection of packaging, computers, and devices as well as extensive real-world use.
+All information is provided in good faith, but no website or person is perfect.
+Accordingly, EveryMac.com is provided "as is" without warranty of any kind whatsoever.
+EveryMac.com, and the authors thereof, shall not be held responsible or liable, under any circumstances, for any damages resulting from the use or inability to use the information within.
+For complete disclaimer and copyright information please read and understand the Terms of Use and the Privacy Policy before using EveryMac.com.
+Copying, scraping, or use of any content without expressed permission is not allowed, although links to any page are welcomed and appreciated.